 I find mental balance through contemplating, hiking, meditation, running, water activities and quality sleep.

 Experts warn that anxiety is the pandemic of the 21st century and insomnia has spread with mobile phones on at all hours.
 Pricy sleeping retreats get booked months in advance.
-SHA Clinic in Spain, Lanserhof in Germany are one of the most luxurious and tech-savvy spas in Europe offering such sonorous reeducation.
-I had not napped myself a decade younger and slimmer as some popular authors vividly described in their recent books, but I tried a sleep program at Kamalaya on Koh Samui in Thailand.
+SHA Clinic in Spain, Lanserhof in Austria and Germany are one of the most luxurious and tech-savvy spas in Europe offering such sonorous reeducation.
+I had not napped myself a decade younger and slimmer as some popular authors vividly described in their recent books, but I tried a sleep program at Kamalaya on Koh Samui island in Thailand.
 A burbling waterfall next to my room kept me up most nights, so the program failed to sleep me rosy despite the calming spa treatments and herbal brews.
 The 24/7 technology flood, family health and the endless to-do-lists can roll behind my closed eyes like an endless movie when trying to fall asleep.
 How many of you battle sleeplessness these days?
 One report says that about 70 percent people do not sleep enough.
 Are we living through an epidemic of mind’s restlessness?

 A hermit might not have as many distractions as a social being, yet most of us crave balance between the two.
 Going to an ashram or having time on one’s own may seem unrealistic for busy parents, but you can get your slice of peace in nature, cocooning in a meditation booth, contemplating at church, and even while musing over the depths of life at a cemetery.
 The escape from the noisy urban world feels like bathing in a cashmere wool after walking through a field of cacti.

 In Morocco, I found my mental balance while running through the manicured olive orchards in Marrakech.
 It’s safer than hiking alone in the stunning Atlas where some recent incidents rattled even the most adventurous women.